johnli0135/parenthesizer/README.md

 ## Whitespace

-Going from higher to lower indentation closes any blocks in between.
+Going from higher to lower-or-same indentation closes any blocks in between.

 End-of-file is treated as a blank line of lowest possible indentation level.